 Drupal 8 version

-A Drupal 8 version of the module is currently being worked on, though far from being usable.
-If you want to follow (or, even better, help with) development, please see Search API 8.x sandbox.and the
+A Drupal 8 version of the module is currently being worked on and already usable, though still some way from stable.
+If you want to follow (or, even better, help with) development, please see

 #D8CX: I pledge that Search API will have a full Drupal 8 release on the day that Drupal 8 is released.

 If you are interested in sponsoring a particular feature or new related module, please contact me.
-I'm also available for consulting.
+I'm also available for consulting and custom development.